What is the Hardship Fund?

 All applicants have the right to appeal if they are not entirely satisfied with the outcome of their application.
 However, appeals will only be considered where there is further evidence of a student’s personal circumstances.

 Students may seek a review in the first instance, and should make an appointment with the Student Adviser in the Money Support Unit to discuss further evidence of personal circumstances.
-If appropriate, a reviewed application will be considered by the Allocation Group at its next meeting.
+If appropriate, a reviewed application will be considered by the Allocation Group.
 Students will be informed in writing of the Allocation Group’s decision.

 Any further appeal should be made in writing to the Director of Student Experience, who will forward to an independent Senior Officer of the University, for consideration.
 Students will be informed of a decision as soon as possible.